 The conversation changed Rick’s attitude forever.
 Although he still enjoyed reading about politics, he no longer wanted to write about it.
 Instead, he dug deeper into investigative reporting.
 Later, when writing NAKED AMBITION, Rick realized writing fiction was the closest he would ever get to telling the whole truth.
 It left nothing out.

 Rick later free-lanced for several news outlets from home while he took on the role of stay-at-home dad.
 After several years of commuting downstairs to his home office, he switched from reporter to Washington Bureau director working out of the National Press Building.
-(Rick has been a National Press Club member for more than 25 years.)
+(Rick has been a National Press Club member since 1988.)
 He later became a magazine editor.
-In 2003, after being a monthly business magazine editor for nearly four years, he was asked to create a new business magazine, Leader’s Edge.
-(This would be his second magazine startup.)
+In 2003, after editing a monthly business magazine for nearly four years, he was asked to create a new business magazine, Leader’s Edge (his second magazine startup).

 The monthly publication covers the commercial insurance brokerage industry.
 (At this juncture, you should ask the question: Insurance?
 WTF?
 What could be more boring?)
 Rick saw the industry for what it was.
 Big money and risk.
 Brokers, he found, were problem solvers who got to dabble in any business they wanted—from Hollywood to aerospace to Silicon Valley.
 It all dealt with an unlimited array of danger.
 And what, he figured was sexier than that?